seetaresearch/dragon/docs/api/python/tensorflow/math.rst

   : Compute the index of minimum elements along the given axis.

   `atan2(...) <math/atan2.html>`_
-  : Compute the element-wise arc-tangent of two arguments.
+  : Compute element-wise arc-tangent of two arguments.

   `ceil(...) <math/ceil.html>`_
   : Compute the smallest integer not less than input.